garrandall/popular-music-data/tracks/happiness-over-everything--hoe--jhene-aiko-future-miguel.md

 She knows what she wants, yea
 Baby I won't judge (No, no, no, no)
 Now I'm sure that
-She knows what she wants, yea (You like the way i wink at you?)
+She knows what she wants, yea (You like the way I wink at you?)

 I can't never have a hater bone inside my body (Nope) I just like it better when my girl do her Pilates (See?)